bonitasoft/bonita-doc/md/jboss-bundle.md

 If you are installing a Subscription edition, you need to [request a license](licenses.md).

-Whe you receive your license, copy the file to the `<JBOSS_HOME>/setup/platform_conf/licenses` folder before starting the bundle.
+When you receive your license, copy the file to the `<JBOSS_HOME>/setup/platform_conf/licenses` folder before starting the bundle.
 If the bundle was already started please refer to

 #### Edition specification

 If you are installing the Performance Subscription edition, you need to edit [`setup/platform_conf/initial/bonita-platform-init-community-custom.properties`](BonitaBPM_platform_setup.md) and change the value of the `activeProfiles` key to `'community,performance'`.
-No change is needed for the Community, Teamwork, or Efficiency edition.
+No change is needed for the Community, Teamwork, or Efficiency editions.

 <a id="configuration" />

 ### Configure the bundle

-The configuration of the BonitaBPM Platform is stored in database in the `CONFIGURATION` table.
+The configuration of Bonita BPM Platform is stored in the database, in the `CONFIGURATION` table.
 It can be created and updated using the [platform setup tool](BonitaBPM_platform_setup.md) embedded in this bundle.

 #### Configure the JBoss server datasources

-If you just want to try BonitaBPM platform with the embedded H2 database (not for production), you can skip this entire paragraph.
+If you just want to try Bonita BPM Platform with the embedded H2 database (not for production), you can skip this entire paragraph.

 1. Update the datasource configuration in `standalone/configuration/standalone.xml` by uncommenting and commenting relevant parts
 2. Update the `<property name="sysprop.bonita.db.vendor" value="h2" />` in `standalone/configuration/standalone.xml` with your dbvendor